 Permanent life insurance on the other hand lasts for an entire lifetime, but of course as long as you keep up with paying your premiums.
 There are some plans you can pay up early, or either stop paying the premiums and take a lower death benefit.
 The other benefit of permanent life insurance is that it acts as an asset as it will accumulate a value in cash.
 This means you will have an investment arm of your insurance policy that can be tapped into at retirement or for a spouse to use once you pass away.

 Recently there has come on the market what is called Permanent Term, and it is a permanent policy that is not designed to accumulate a cash value.
 It is the least expensive way to get a term policy without having to worry about the policy expiring early.
 One of the things that is great to do ahead of time before you get too deep into the process is to figure out how much insurance (death benefit) do you actually need?
 We make it easy with our calculator that will help you make that determination.
-Ask our agents about this plan.
-As a matter of fact we can explain all of this to you and shop different plans and insurance companies on your behalf.
-Just call us or complete the form on the right.

 What is the average life insurance cost at age 62?